Asthma and the Environment

 Asthma hospitalizations (age 5 to 17)

-Asthma hospitalizations are more severe asthma outcomes.
-They're often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.
+Hospitalizations for asthma.
+These more severe asthma outcomes are often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.

 Asthma hospitalizations (adults)

-Asthma hospitalizations are more severe asthma outcomes.
-They're often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.
+Hospitalizations for asthma.
+These more severe asthma outcomes are often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.

 Renter-occupied homes with any health-related housing problems